Placenta Previa

 • Ultrasonography

-Doctors suspect placenta previa in pregnant women with vaginal bleeding that starts after 20 weeks of pregnancy.
+Doctors suspect placenta previa in pregnant women with vaginal bleeding that starts during the second or third trimester of pregnancy.
 Ultrasonography helps doctors identify placenta previa and distinguish it from a placenta that has detached too early (placental abruption).

 If women have vaginal bleeding and placenta previa is thought to be the cause, doctors monitor the fetus's heart rate to determine whether the fetus is having problems, such as not getting enough oxygen.